Raihan9797/react-complete-guide/section-4-react-states/README.md

     - This might be useful if you want to call something from the start!
 3. We can create the function in line or outside
 4. Naming convention of functions `xxxHandler` because you dont call it.
 And its attached to an event listener (onClick)

+## 48. How component functions are executed.
+1. `clickHandler` changes the var title.
+And when we check console.log(), it actually changes.
+BUT React has not rendered it again!
+Why?
+    - Your component is a function, to use it, we need to call it.
+The first call is done when we render
+    - It will call all component functions, then it will call any component functions() called by those functions until there are none left. eg
+    ```
+    1. index calls app
+    2. app calls expenses
+    3. expenses calls Card and ExpenseItem
+    4. Card done
+    5. ExpenseItem calls ExpenseDate
+    6. ExpenseDate done
+    7. Everything is now rendered.
+    ```
+2. How to tell React that something changed and needs to be reevaluated?
+Use States!

+## 49. Working with "State"
+1. Not a React specific concept